SolomonItany/MemberReport/README.md

 # Member Report Eligibility

 ## Introduction
 This is a Spark project that generates reports that deliver data about providers.
-Two reports are generated in a directory data/output in Json Formart.
+Two reports are generated in a directory  named output in Json Formart.
 The project also incorporates unit tests and packaging into a Docker image.
 Here's how to use it effectively:

 **Prerequisites:**